andersan/grunt-email-workflow/readme.md

 ### Clear processed files

-To clear the dist/ directory of files, run `grunt clean`, which will delete all files in that directory.
+To DELETE ALL FILES in the dist/ directory, but preserve all other files in the folder (src/ files, etc), run `grunt clean`.

 ### Sample email templates